anchpop/Zoda/code_samples.md

      blah
 ```

 Then, inside any `devl-doc`, `user-doc`, or comment, one can write `[Equality-constrained types]`.
 This generates a link in the IDE that allows you to easily navigate to the note (view it inline?) and navigate back.
 Notes are scoped to a package.
 Multiple notes with the same name result in a compilation error.
+Markdown-like formatting is allowed within notes.